matushorvath/shadow-kvm/Notes.md

    - finish unit tests in C#
    - real configuration UI
    - log version number on startup
-   - add "Disable" to tray menu

 - nice to have
    - parallelize inputs.Load in ConfigGenerator
    - add a way to check for updates
    - show which display is which in case they have same names
+   - grayed out tray icon when disabled

 Useful Links
 ============